ygorcosta/wedeploy.com/ui/src/pages/docs/email/checking-status.md

 ---
 title: "Checking Status"
 description: "Sending an email is an asynchronous task.
-Use this API to know if an email was sent or not."
+Use this to know if an email was sent or not."
 headerTitle: "Email"
 layout: "guide"
 weight: 3